codewithmokone/codewithmokone/README.md

 ## About Me

 I am a passionate Fullstack Developer with a strong foundation in both frontend and backend technologies.
-A versatile developer specializing in **MERN, Android Development, and Chatbot Development** with a passion for continuous learning.
+A versatile developer specializing in **Full Stack Development** with a passion for continuous learning.
 My expertise lies in integration, improving user interfaces, and enhancing overall user experiences.
 I thrive on solving challenging problems and creating innovative solutions.

 ### What I do
-- Current Role: [Your Current Job Title/Role] at [Your Company]
+- Current Role: Unemployed.
 - Specialization: Frontend and Backend developer, React Native mobile developer.
 - Technologies: Proficient in HTML5, CSS3, JavaScript, Reac.js, React Native, Firebase, Node.js, Express.js, Restful API's.

-### What I'm Learning
-- New technology or skill you're currently learning, e.g., Machine Learning, Blockchain Development]

 ### My Projects
 #### Hotel Booking Site(link to project):